|

 Comment.
 The values shown by the speedometer are always positive or zero, because of the definition of speed.
 In constrast, both positive and negative values are shown by the Velocity slider because the y-component of the velocity can be either positive or negative.

-When the acceleration is zero, the acceleration is represented by an orange dot, labeled = 0 or = 0, depending on the mode.
+represented by an orange dot, labeled = 0 or

 In the Lab Frame mode, the free-body diagram for the block (left image) shows the two (real) forces acting on the block: the gravitational force of magnitude W exerted by the earth on the block and the normal force of magnitude N exerted by the springs on the block.
 The gravitational force stays the same no matter how the system is adjusted, but the normal force depends on the block's acceleration, but not on its velocity.